 The Lions being in Hamilton and me being in Auckland looked – initially – as though it might make the day awkward; Rory Best was due on the coconut shy this evening and the powers-that-be in London – understandably – were expecting to hear from him.
 So it was a swift drive south or, more accurately, a sedate drive south given 100kph is as fast a speed as New Zealand tolerates; 100kph, of course, being roughly ‘la vitesse’ at which a Parisian parallel parks his Renault.
 I mentioned this to the Son and Heir in tonight’s family, Fathers’ Day phone call.
 ‘100kph?’ he squawked.
 ‘Dad, that’s only 62.5mph.’
 Either his calculator was right next to the phone or his GCSE Maths result is going to be much, much better than any of us is expecting.

 And no question, 100kph does give you a chance to drink in the scenery, generally a peerless feature of New Zealand but – I’m trying not to be rude – perhaps less so on the road from Auckland to Waikato.
-Jammed between a grey river and a brown railway, Huntly is a no-nonsense mining town; rugby league country it’s a fine place to shop for a pick-axe, a pick-up or a tattoo.
+Jammed between a grey river and a brown railway, Huntly is a no-nonsense mining town; not just rugby league country but the perfect place to shop for a pick-axe, a pick-up or a tattoo.
 Famously, it’s also where – years back – Stuart Barnes and Miles Harrison were reputedly chased out of a ‘Maori fighting bar’ in a flurry of beermats and broken glass.
 Stuart tells it differently, of course, but a plaque just outside the door reputedly marks the point at which he dropped to his knees and begged for mercy.
 We shouldn’t be too hard on him.
 He has a career in television and he bruises like a peach.
 What else was he supposed to do?